zedtux/gtktwitterbox/README.md

 I'm not a python expert developer, I'm just doing python at home so I didn't spent time to have compliant code with PEP8.

-I have plan to do that later on but if an expert is passing here and wants to contribute, it will be welcome!
+I have plan to do that later on but if an expert is passing here and wants to contribute, he will be the welcome!

 ## Screenshot